-- 31. Article 15(3) of the MDR. - 32.
-Article 113 of the MDR.
+31. Article 15(3) of the MDR.

 A mandate can be terminated in two cases: if the manufacturer and/or the authorised representative decide(s) to terminate it or if the manufacturer or authorised representative ceases business activity.

 1. DECISION TO TERMINATE THE MANDATE